-Regionally, the Southern Ocean is a major sink of anthropogenic CO2 (Figure 5.8a), although challenges in modelling its circulation and Antarctic sea ice transport (Section 3.4.1.2; Section 9.2.3.2; Section 9.3.2) generate uncertainty in the response of its sink to future carbon-climate feedbacks.
+Regionally, the Southern Ocean is a major sink of anthropogenic CO2 (Figure 5.8a), although challenges in modelling its circulation and Antarctic sea ice transport (Sections 3.4.1.2, 9.2.3.2 and 9.3.2) generate uncertainty in the response of its sink to future carbon–climate feedbacks.
 Increased freshwater input may cause a slowdown of the lower overturning circulation, leading to increased Southern Ocean biological carbon storage (Ito et al., 2015); alternatively, increased winds may intensify the overturning circulation, reducing the net CO2 sink in the Southern Ocean (Bronselaer et al., 2018; Saunders et al., 2018).
 On centennial time scales, there is thus low confidence in the overall effect of intensifying winds in the Southern Ocean on CO2 uptake.

 Biological Drivers of Future Ocean Carbon Uptake

 While physical drivers control the present-day anthropogenic carbon sink, biological processes are responsible for the majority of the vertical gradient in DIC (natural carbon storage).
 A small fraction of the organic carbon fixed by primary production (PP) reaches the sea floor, where it can be stored in sediments on geological time scales, making the biological carbon pump (BCP) an important mechanism for very long-term CO2 storage.
-Projected reductions in ocean ventilation (Section 9.2.1.4) would lengthen residence time and lead to DIC accumulating in the deep ocean due to organic carbon remineralisation.
+Projected reductions in ocean ventilation (Section 9.2.1.4) would lengthen residence time and lead to DIC accumulating in the deep ocean due to organic carbon remineralization.